master-hax/pixel-backup-gang/README.md

 #### ext4 drives
 1. connect the ext4 formatted external drive to the pixel. you should get an os notification that says the drive is not supported. clear or ignore this notification.
    * this notification directs you to format the drive in FAT32 - don't do that
-1. find the block device that you want to mount. it is usually found at `/dev/block/sdg1` but changes when devices are connected and disconnected.
+1. find the block device that you want to mount. it is usually found at `/dev/block/sdg1` but changes when devices are connected and disconnected e.g. it might show up as `/dev/block/sdh1` when reconnected. run `ls -alh /dev/block/` to see what is in there.
    * if you don't know the filesystem UUID, you can use `./show_devices.sh`. this is just a convenience script, you don't need to run this.
    * if you know the filesystem UUID, you can use `./find_device.sh`. this is just a convenience script, you don't need to run this.
 1. run `./mount_ext4.sh <BLOCK_DEVICE>` e.g. `./mount_ext4.sh /dev/block/sdg1`